5 Tips for New York at Christmas

 5. Go off the beaten path.

 I often hear tourists say “I love visiting New York, but I could never live there!”
-This is always funny to me because the people who actually do live here do NONE of the same things tourists do!
+This is always funny to me because the people who actually do live in New York do NONE of the same things tourists do!

-I wouldn’t want to live here if I spent all my time in Times Square and Midtown either.
+I wouldn’t want to live in the city if I spent all my time in Times Square and Midtown either.
 While I do think you should go out and enjoy all the tourist attractions that New York has to offer, it’s also fun to explore beyond these areas (and even get out of the borough of Manhattan!)

 Check out the Dyker Heights Christmas lights in Brooklyn (definitely not “off the beaten path” in terms of crowds, because lots of locals go, but not as many tourists), the Met Cloisters in far uptown Manhattan, or the New York Botanical Gardens in the Bronx.